-It also can’t save your files to a portable drive — Backblaze is cloud backup only.
-Since slow or non-existent Internet makes timely backups and restores from the cloud difficult for travelers, I always recommend backing up to an external drive as well.
+It also can’t save your files to a portable drive, since Backblaze is cloud backup only.
+Since slow or non-existent internet makes timely backups and restores from the cloud difficult for travelers, I always recommend backing up to an external drive as well.
 To do so, you’ll need to use a (free) tool like Time Machine on Mac, or File History / Backup and Restore on Windows.

 Although it worked well enough, the online restore process wasn’t as straightforward as it could be.
-Clicking the ‘restore’ button in the app simply took me to the Backblaze website, to select the files I wanted to bring back.
-After that, I needed to wait for an email to tell me it was ready, which arrived ten minutes later.
+Clicking the “restore” button in the app simply took me to the Backblaze website to select the files I wanted to bring back.
+I then needed to wait for an email to tell me it was ready, which arrived ten minutes later.

 After clicking the email link, I was able to download a zip file containing all the files and folders I’d asked for.
 In this case it took a further 14 minutes to download, for a total restore time of 24 minutes.

 When selecting files to restore, I couldn’t select a file to see which previous backups existed of it.
 Instead, I had to change the overall date selector to somewhere in the last 30 days, and then pick the file(s) I wanted an earlier version of.
 Like the rest of the restore process, it worked, but it was clunky.

 You can only go back 30 days to retrieve deleted files or older versions of existing files.
 That’s the shortest of any of the services I tested.